 The book eventually ended in the hands of British director Ben Wheatley.
 Wheatley first appeared with a series of viral videos and then made his directorial debut with the crime drama Down Terrace (2009).
 Wheatley gained a To Watch name with Kill List (2011), ostensibly a work about hitmen that suddenly conducts a left field turn into horror territory, which gave the film a muchly talked about buzz.
 Wheatley has had a workaholic regimen since then turning out Sightseers (2012), a black comedy about murderous tourists, and the unfathomably tripped-out historical film A Field in England (2013).
-He has had his fingers in a number of other pies, including directing the U is for Unearthed segment of The ABCs of Death (2012) and episodes of Doctor Who (2015– ), as well as producing The Duke of Burgundy (2014), Aaaaaaaah!
-(2015), The Ghoul (2016) and The Greasy Strangler (2016)..
+He has had his fingers in a number of other pies, including directing the U is for Unearthed segment of The ABCs of Death (2012) and episodes of Doctor Who (2015– ) and subsequent to this Free Fire (2016) about a shootout in a warehouse, the remake of Rebecca (2020) and the Folk Horror film In the Earth (2021), as well as producing The Duke of Burgundy (2014), Aaaaaaaah!
+(2015), The Ghoul (2016), The Greasy Strangler (2016) and In Fabric (2018)..